EddyVerbruggen/nativescript-plugin-firebase/docs/PERFORMANCE_MONITORING.md

 ## API

 ### `startTrace`
-To interact with a started trace, we're remembering it in the property `firebaseTrace`:
+To be able to interact with a started trace, you can remember it in a property (in this case `firebaseTrace`):

 ```typescript
 import { performance as firebasePerformance } from "nativescript-plugin-firebase";